muexxl/ha_addons/batcontrol/DOCS.md

 So you need to get additional energy from the grid.
 This software helps you to get the additional energy at the cheapest price by controlling your inverter in a smart way.

+## Customizing the load profile.

+Step 1
+download the default profile from https://raw.githubusercontent.com/muexxl/batcontrol/b08fa281efd63f5087d2da777e14f4403b5d3357/config/load_profile.csv

+Step 2
+edit the load profile according to your requirements.

+Step 3
+place the edited load profile in your home assistant instance using below path.
+You can use the vscode plugin to do so.
+/addon_configs/HEXCODE_batcontrol/load_profile.csv

+Step 4
+Restart the addon

 ## Configuration Parameters

 `timezone:` Europe/Berlin your time zone. not optional.